 We couldn’t put our fingers on the reason.

 We strolled through the town making our way to the sea.
-Of course, because it was November so no sunbathers could be found along the stretch of beach.
+Due to the time of year, no sunbathers could be found along the stretch of beach.
 Just us on a very large open sandy beach.
 It was peaceful and serene.
-The view from this beach can’t be beaten.
 Walking along the shore, on one side, the small waves of the Tyrrhenian Sea trickled their way to land while looking back toward the town, the stark white marble peaks of Massa Carrara can be seen and enjoyed.

 It was at this moment

 We suddenly realized what we couldn’t put our fingers on when exiting the train upon arrival.
 Almost the entire train station is created out of beautiful white Carrara marble!
-The floors, stairs, walls, and benches were breathtaking.
-Not only is this town very clean, but it is also decorated in marble.
-All due to the proximity of these beautiful mountains that I thought at first were covered with snow.
+Floors, stairs, walls, and benches are all marble.
+Of course, it’s all due to the proximity of these beautiful mountains that I thought at first were covered with snow.
 Silly me.

 The Promenade

 In Viareggio, there are both public and private beach clubs along this stretch of sand.
 As a result, with almost two miles of a wide promenade, it is a perfect place to gather before or after enjoying the water.
-Gelato stores, cafès, bookstores, shopping, and restaurants can be enjoyed the entire length of this “La Passeggiata Margherita.”
+You can enjoy gelato stores, cafès, bookstores, shopping, and restaurants the entire length of this “La Passeggiata Margherita.”

 As we walked the beach, bundled up against the cool breeze coming from the water, I see Gary bend down to pick something up.
 He holds up his “find” and declares we can bring back something for dinner!
 Such a sense of humor!